Basis-Theory/basistheory-ios/CONTRIBUTING.md

 1. Ensure `IntegrationTester` scheme is set
 2. Pick an iOS simulator to run

+// TODO: need to add instructions to enable revealing element data
 3. Copy the contents `Env.plist.example` to a `Env.plist` file in the same directory and replace all necessary secrets.
 All API keys should be keys for dev.
 The `privateBtApiKey` should have read permissions with a reveal transform, and the `btApiKey` should be a public key with create permissions
 4. Run the app! 🎉